 C$ unless otherwise stated

-Manulife Financial Corporation is a leading international financial services group that helps people make their decisions easier and lives better.
-With our global headquarters in Toronto, we operate as Manulife across our offices in Canada, Asia, and Europe, and primarily as John Hancock in the United States.
+Manulife Financial Corporation is a leading international financial services group that helps people achieve their dreams and aspirations by putting customers' needs first and providing the right advice and solutions.
+We operate primarily as John Hancock in the United States and Manulife elsewhere.
 We provide financial advice, insurance, as well as wealth and asset management solutions for individuals, groups and institutions.
-At the end of 2018, we had more than 34,000 employees, over 82,000 agents, and thousands of distribution partners, serving almost 28 million customers.
-As of September 30, 2019, we had over $1.2 trillion (US$881 billion) in assets under management and administration, and in the previous 12 months we made $29.8 billion in payments to our customers.
-Our principal operations in Asia, Canada and the United States are where we have served customers for more than 100 years.
-We trade as 'MFC' on the Toronto, New York, and the Philippine stock exchanges and under '945' in Hong Kong.
+At the end of 2016, we had approximately 35,000 employees, 70,000 agents, and thousands of distribution partners, serving more than 22 million customers.
+As of September 30, 2017, we had over $1 trillion (US$806 billion) in assets under management and administration, and in the previous 12 months we made $27.1 billion in payments to our customers.
+Our principal operations are in Asia, Canada and the United States where we have served customers for more than 100 years.
+With our global headquarters in Toronto, Canada, we trade as 'MFC' on the Toronto, New York, and the Philippine stock exchanges and under '945' in Hong Kong.

 SOURCE Manulife Financial Corporation